Facebook accused of inciting violence against Muslims in Sri Lanka

 The Sri Lankan government responded by temporarily banning Facebook and other social media platforms to prevent further violence.

-Facebook's failure to act on numerous warnings about hate speech and its inadequate response to the situation drew widespread criticism.
-The company admitted that its platform had been misused and recognised the human rights impacts resulting from its inaction.ย
+The company later admitted that its platform had been misused and recognised the human rights impacts resulting from its inaction.

 Following the incident, Facebook committed to improving its content moderation practices, including hiring local language moderators and enhancing technology to detect hate speech.